Roots of the evil

 Null considered harmful

-And by null, we also mean undefined.
+.
 It is hard to see a programmer who never had any sort of problems with null references, null pointers or anything that can represent the absence of a value.
-For JavaScript programmers, undefined is not a function, for the C# young men in suits, NullReferenceException, and for unlucky one who use need to use Java, the classic java.lang.NullPointerException.
-Do you think we really need null as a special language construct?
-In this point, there is also a consensus between functional programmers and object-oriented programmers: null was a secular mistake.
+For JavaScript programmers, undefined is not a function

 A brief history

 Null references were introduced in ALGOL-W programming language decades ago; 1964 to be specific.
 They hadn't any special purpose except they were considered "easy to implement" by the language designers, and a lot of modern languages implemented it for the same reason ─ and it gone viral.
 At that time, most of the softwares, including the compiler, were written in machine code with little or no abstraction.
-But what is wrong with null?
+But what is wrong with null

 (too many) runtime exceptions

-I don't mean runtime exceptions would be abolished if null were, but they would reduce a lot for sure.
+were, but they would reduce a lot for sure.
 Unexpected exceptions due no null references are very common in the life of Java, JavaScript, C, Go and C# programmers ─ and we could avoid that with specific techniques.
-We can't have exceptions involving null values if we don't have null values.
+We can't have exceptions involving null

 It increases complexity

-When you have to compare for null to avoid runtime errors, your code logic forks and creates a new path of possibilities.
-If you use lots of null values, the chance of having spaghetti code that becomes hard to maintain is really big.
+values, the chance of having spaghetti code that becomes hard to maintain is really big.
 Object-oriented languages recommend the null object pattern, while functional languages use monads for that.
 Luckily, there are lots of libraries and monadic implementations for JavaScript to abstract and avoid this problem.
-We'll see monads in details and how to properly handle null later ─ for now we'll be presenting the problems and seeking the solution will be a task for the next chapters.
+We'll see monads in details and how to properly handle null

 Unpredictable types

-Why would you return null in a function that retrieves the list of users of the database when I can just return the empty representation of the expected type? ─ an empty array in this situation.
-The fact is that null can inhabit any type, and this makes the task of debugging a lot harder.
-Which one is more pragmatic?
+in a function that retrieves the list of users of the database when I can just return the empty representation of the expected type? ─ an empty array in this situation.
+The fact is that null

 const showUsers = () => {